mlinds/thesis/document/workplan/workplan.md

 ### Approach

-New idea: SWAN transect for every single icesat-2 path that intersects a mangrove forest
+Extract detailed nearshore bathymetry along icesat2 tracks.

 How to find intersecting icesat2 paths?
 - Simplify mangrove shapefile geometry
     - Dissolve on the mangrove forest shapefile
     - Explode these features and drop those below a certain area

 - Get lidar data in those areas:
-    - Plug that shapefile into nasa earth downloader
+    - Plug that shapefile into NSIDC DAAC downloader (or loop over features)
     - Process resulting with FME or something into a workable format

 - Extract data from lidar